Wildlander-mod/wildlander-mod.github.io/11-Mod-Deep-Dives/H-U-N-T-E-R-B-O-R-N---Deep-Dive.md

 You don't need to choose which knife Hunterborn will use - it will automatically pick the best from your inventory.

 Note that hunting knives have inferior damage compared to their combat dagger equivalents - they also aren't as valuable, making them inferior as a crafting commodity.
 The hunting knives range in quality from bone to stone to iron to steel to dwarven / elven to orcish to glass to ebony to daedric to dragonbone.
-All of these can be crafted (bone and stone with scrimshaw), and require the corresponding smithing perks.
+All of these can be crafted (bone and stone with Player Crafting), and require the corresponding smithing perks.
 They can also usually be purchased from Hunters and from blacksmiths (honed metal will also allow you to commission these for production).

 Knife    	|Skinning	        |Harvesting	|Other Effects|
 |--|--|--|--|